Vanessa Lachey and Maksim Chmerkovskiy Hug It Out Amid Dancing With the Stars Drama

 Jaxson / Splash News

-On Monday's episode, it was announced that Vanessa would be dancing with Alan Bersten instead of Maks, her usual partner.
+On last Monday's episode, it was announced last minute that Vanessa would be dancing with Alan Bersten instead of Maks, her usual pro partner.

 Following the episode, sources then told E!
 News that the pair was not getting along, and that their strong personalities were clashing, leading to tension on set.

-On Wednesday, Maks apologized to his partner for missing the show and assured her (and fans) that the twosome would be hitting the floor the following week—together.
+On Wednesday, the Ukrainian apologized to his partner for missing the show and assured her (and fans) that the twosome would be hitting the floor the following week—together.

 "As you are all aware, I had to leave the show last week to take care of some personal issues," he tweeted.
 "I take full responsibility for my actions and want to apologize to my partner Vanessa.
 We are both looking forward to dancing for our fans next week!"